forstmeier/books/chosen-for-elysium/chapter-4-approach.md

 She stepped aside and another figure stepped forward.
 It was similarly arrayed in armor and a mask but was average human height and build.
 The armor was also significantly more ornate than the others in the group.

-Its great circular mask broke apart revealing a holographic face.
+Its great circular mask and armor plating broke apart revealing a holographic body beneath.

 "Hello, Peter" said Millie with a smile.